Circadin contains synthesised Melatonin - a hormone released by the hypothalamus to induce and promote sleep, as per the circadian rhythm.

-This is why we also take steps to hide your prescription products under two layers of packaging so prying eyes can never see the contents inside.
+This is why we also take steps to conceal your prescription products under two layers of packaging.

-We have a commitment to delivering a discreet service and understand your need for trust and compliance.
+We have a commitment to delivering a discreet service and understand your need for privacy.
 We ship all orders via a trackable courier using discreet, plain packaging.

-Once your order is dispatched you will receive a tracking number.
+Once your order is dispatched you will receive a tracking number via sms and email.

 On checkout you will be asked to leave your mobile number so our courier can text you about the delivery.
 This is also useful if the courier has problems finding your address.
 We will not use your mobile number for anything else.

-You can pay for your order using credit, debit card or by bank transfer.
+You can pay for your order using credit, debit card or via bank transfer.